marcelodarroyo/td2svg/README.md

 ## To do

-1. Recognize complete line paths to generate shorter svg
+1. Support for unicode characters
-2. Support for unicode characters
+2. Shapes width rounded borders
-3. Recognize shapes (as brackets)
+3. Recognize other shapes